A general fluid-sediment mixture model and constitutive theory: Results

 \section{Results}

-To validate our model, we use the numerical method descried in section \ref{Sec: implementation} to simulate underwater column collapses and quasi-2D shear flows for comparison with experimental data reported by \cite{rondon} and \cite{allen}.
+To validate our model, we use the numerical method described in section \ref{Sec: implementation} to simulate underwater column collapses and quasi-2D erosion flows for comparison with experimental data reported by \cite{rondon} and \cite{allen}.
 We also explore two applications of our method for potential use in impact/penetration problems (as explored in \cite{ceccato}) or for loaded slope failures (see summary of numerical work in this area by \cite{soga}).